airalab/robonomics-wiki/docs/energy-monitoring.md

 <robo-wiki-picture src="ir-controller/phone-wifi.jpg" />

 Provide Wi-Fi credentials.
-After that the Energy Monitoring device will connect to Wi-Fi network.
+After that, the Energy Monitoring device will connect to the Wi-Fi network.
 Check the device via it's IP address in the network.
 To find it you can use [Fing mobile app](https://www.fing.com/products) or
 [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).

 <robo-wiki-title :type="2" anchor="step3">